Algorithms: computation of synchrony and attractors

-CI computes synchrony defined as correlations of window-wise slopes.
+SUCO computes synchrony defined as correlations of window-wise slopes.
 All slopes of timeseries in column A and B of a text file are determined in this manner: Define a <Window size> (e.g. 2s) and a <Segment size> (e.g. 10s).
 Then the slope (using mean squares) is computed inside the window, the window shifted by 1s and again the slope is computed, ..., until all windows in the segment are considered.
-The slopes in the segment n of times series A are correlated with those in the segment n of B. The procedure is repeated until all segments of A and B are covered.
+The slopes in the segment i of times series A are correlated with those in the segment i of B. The procedure is repeated until all segments of A and B are covered.
+Each segment is thus characterized by a correlation value.
 All correlations are transformed to Fisher's Z and the mean Z of the two time series is computed.
-Segment shuffling is used to create surrogate time series, on which the same computations are run, as in SuSy. <File>: The time series are the columns of the file, variable names can be in the header line.
-If more than 2 columns are in the file, the CI is computed of all adjacent pairs of columns.
-CI provides three different synchrony measures of each twin time series: mean Z and ES of mean Z / mean absolute_Z and ES of mean absolute_Z / concordance index and ES of concordance index.
-Concordance index as suggested by Marci & Orr (2006).
-The CI algorithm was coded by David Leander Tschacher by order of Wolfgang Tschacher, partly after Marci & Orr (2006).
+The Concordance Index (CI) of the time series is defined by the natural logarithm of the sum of all positive correlations divided by the absolute value of the sum of all negative correlations.
+Segment shuffling is used to create surrogate time series, on which the same computations are run, as in SUSY. <File>: The time series are the columns of the file, variable names can be in the header line.
+If more than 2 columns are in the file, SUCO applies computations on all adjacent pairs of columns.
+SUCO provides three different synchrony measures of each twin time series: mean Z and ES of mean Z; mean absolute_Z and ES of mean absolute_Z; concordance index and ES of concordance index.
+Concordance index as suggested by Marci & Orr (2006), SUCO extends this by surrogate tests.
+The SUCO algorithm was coded by David Leander Tschacher instructed by Wolfgang Tschacher, partly following Marci & Orr (2006).
+For applications see Tschacher & Meier (2020).

 FPE (Fokker-Planck Equation)

 The FPE is a stochastic differential equation that models a time series of some variable x by a stochastic (diffusion) and a deterministic (drift) term (Haken, 2004).
-The application to psychology has been discussed by Tschacher, Haken & Kyselo (2015).
-The FPE algorithm (in preparation) estimates, on the basis of a 1-D time series, the underlying deterministic attractor landscape and the proportion of the stochastic term.
+The application to psychology has been announced by Tschacher, Haken & Kyselo (2015) and is elaborated and discussed in the book Tschacher & Haken, 2019.
+Examples are provided by Tschacher & Haken (2020).
+The FPE algorithm on this website estimates, on the basis of a one-dimensional time series, the deterministic forces and the stochasticity, for each x contained in the time series, or in the case of too many single values of the variable, for each bucket (bin) of x.
+Thus, the underlying deterministic attractor landscape of fixed-point attractors of a time series can be approximated.
+The FPE algorithm was coded by Nikolai Philipp Tschacher instructed by Wolfgang Tschacher, following ideas of Hermann Haken.
+FPE-Description.pdf

 Haken H (2004).
 Synergetics.
 Introduction and Advanced Topics.
 Berlin: Springer.